playdougher/playdougher.github.io/src/20240718T195719--the-use-of-bashrc-file__bashrc.md

 shopt -s checkwinsize
 ```

-Create an Emacs alias that will quickly start a terminal-based Emacs, and it will create Emacs daemon when it's not running.
-The Emacs daemon can greatly speed up Emacs startup time.
+Create an Emacs alias that quickly starts a terminal-based Emacs and will create an Emacs daemon if it's not already running.
+The Emacs daemon can significantly speed up Emacs startup time.
 ``` sh
 alias emacs="emacsclient -ct -a ''"
 ```

-Set default EDITOR and VISUAL allows to edit or view long or complex commands with Emacs in shell, e.g. use `<C-x><C-e>` in Bash.
+Setting default EDITOR and VISUAL allows you to edit or view long or complex commands with Emacs in shell, e.g. use `<C-x><C-e>` to open the current command in Emacs.
 ```sh
 export EDITOR="emacsclient -ct -a ''"
 export VISUAL="emacsclient -ct -a ''"
 ```

-`$PROMPT_COMMAND` is run each time before a command is executed in shell, I use it to append each command to the history file in case the history is lost when the computer is accidently turned off.
+`$PROMPT_COMMAND` is executed each time before a command is run in the shell, I use it to append each command to the history file, in case the history is lost if the computer is accidently turned off.
 ``` sh
 export PROMPT_COMMAND="history -a"
 ```